tohagan-tmr/cleanpass/README.md

 Because GIT will retain all past versions of your source code, you have several options ...
 - Rebuild your git repo [with a search/replace on ALL version of files](https://stackoverflow.com/questions/46950829/how-to-replace-a-string-in-whole-git-history) - takes time and effort and it may be too late if the source code has been publicly or internally exposed.
-- **Change the credentials** and then make sure these new secrests are not added to GIT by either:
+- **Change the credentials** and then make sure these new secrets are not added to GIT by either:
   - Move the credentials into environment variables or a secret vault and update your code.
-  - Using `.gitignore` to exlcude files containing credentials.
+  - Use `.gitignore` to exclude files containing credentials.
     - If possible, it's safest to gather these files into a single file or folder so you can exclude them with a single `.gitignore` rule
     - Preserve these files in a password manager or secret vault.
     - You now need to be able to reconstruct the credential files **per developer** which you'll need to document.